system76/docs/_articles/open-firmware-smmstore.md

 - 1-2 flash drives (1GB and up)
 - Philips Screwdriver
-- 30 mins or so
+- Approx. 30 mins.

-## The error message
+## The error messages

-If you are seeing messages like these on your Open Firmware system:
+If you are seeing any of these messages on your Open Firmware system:

 ```
 configuring bootloader error: command failed with exit status: exit code: 5